solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > **Note:** Restricting access to Azure public IP addresses still
 > provides network access to the instance to public IPs owned by other
 > Azure customers.

+-   Flexible Server
+    -   [Manage firewall rules for Azure Database for MySQL - Flexible Server using the Azure portal]
+    -   [Manage firewall rules for Azure Database for MySQL - Flexible Server using Azure CLI]
+    -   [ARM Reference for Firewall Rules]
+-   Single Server
+    -   [Create and manage Azure Database for MySQL firewall rules by using the Azure portal]
+    -   [Create and manage Azure Database for MySQL firewall rules by using the Azure CLI]
+    -   [ARM Reference for Firewall Rules][47]

 #### Private Access